 Ted Cox took on the identity of a closeted Mormon for a weekend of crying, singing, and wrestling.
-It was the first time he felt another man’s erection.
+The experience surprised and shocked him.

 I don’t remember exactly when I felt his erection pressing into my back.
 It might have been while he whispered in my ear, “Long ago, you were the Golden Child.
 But somehow, that Golden Child was hurt, and you put up a wall to protect yourself.”
 Or it might have been when other men in the room broke out in song:

 How could anyone ever tell you

 I sat on the floor between the outstretched legs of a camp guide, my head leaning back against his shoulder.
 The guide sat behind me, his arms wrapped around my chest.
 This hold was called the “Motorcycle.”
 Five men surrounded the two of us, their hands resting gently on my arms, legs, and chest.

 There were about 10 other groups like this sitting on the floor in the darkened room.
 One guide gave “healing touch therapy” while the surrounding men rested their hands on the receiver.
 Some men were held in the Motorcycle position.
 Others were turned toward their guide, cradled the way a parent would hold a child who had just scraped her knee on the sidewalk.

 In one corner of the room, a portable stereo played Shaina Noll’s song.
 At one point, the staff members all sang out in unison, their voices filling the high walls of the camp lodge.
 Somewhere in the room, a man sobbed over the sound of the music.